-Gilberg has received numerous awards and recognitions for his work in the LGBTQ community including Steward of the Second District (2012), Long Beach Post’s 40 Under 40 (2013), Long Beach Lambda Democratic Club Human Rights Banquet Person of the Year (2014), Amp Org’s Queer of the Year (2014), the California Conference for Equality and Justice Gene Lentzner Human Relations Award (2016), Pride Real Estate Professionals Association Community Service Award (2017), and Long Beach Lesbian and Gay Pride Parade Community Grand Marshall (2018).
+Gilberg has received numerous awards and recognitions for his work in the community including Steward of the Second District (2012), Long Beach Post’s 40 Under 40 (2013), Long Beach Lambda Democratic Club Human Rights Banquet Person of the Year (2014), Amp Org’s Queer of the Year (2014), the California Conference for Equality and Justice Gene Lentzner Human Relations Award (2016), Pride Real Estate Professionals Association Community Service Award (2017), and Long Beach Pride Parade Community Grand Marshall (2018).

 Prior to joining The Center’s staff Gilberg obtained a Bachelors of Arts in Women’s Studies from the University of California at Los Angeles and a Masters of Arts in Applied Women’s Studies from Claremont Graduate University.
 He resides in Long Beach with his rescue dog Augustine.